Find out what some of travel and entry requirements are at top destinations, and whether not they're open travel!

 A negative certificate for a PCR test taken no more than 72 hours (96 hours in select cases) before departure is mandatory for all passengers aged 6 and above.
 Those flying directly to Sharm El Sheikh, Taba, Hurghada and Marsa Alam airports can take a test upon arrival instead.

-International travel is open for Moroccan nationals & residents, and nationals of visa-exempt countries (such as UAE, KSA & Kuwait) who either have an invitation from a Moroccan company or a confirmed hotel reservation.
-Flights to and from several countries the UK have been suspended.
-Domestic travel to most cities remains open.
+International travel is open for Moroccan nationals & residents, and nationals of visa-exempt countries (such as UAE and KSA who either have an invitation from a Moroccan company or a confirmed hotel reservation.
+Flights to and from several countries, including Egypt, Kuwait and Lebanon, have been suspended.
+Domestic travel to most cities is also open.

 Travellers arriving in Morocco are required to self-quarantine for 14 days.